Saturday, July 20, 2013

 Place the Mix A ingredients into your blender jar and have ready.
 In a small saucepan or microwave-proof bowl, mix together the water and agar from Mix B, and let sit for a few of minutes.
 Add the cornstarch and whisk well.

 If making in the saucepan on the stovetop, stir constantly over high heat until thick and translucent-- not chalky white.
 OR: Microwave option (my preference): Use the microwave-proof bowl for the mixture, and microwave on 100% power for 30 seconds.
 Whisk.
-Repeat this about three times, or until thick and translucent- not chalky white.
-(The microwave works very well with cornstarch mixtures, BTW.)
-Be sure to scrape the bottom of the pot or bowl with a spoon or spatula, so that no cornstarch gets left at the bottom.
-NOTE: If you don't cook this thoroughly (and "translucent" is the key word), the mayo won't thicken properly.
+Repeat this about three times, or until thick and translucent- not chalky white- using a silicone spatula instead of a whisk after the first time, to scrape the bottom of the bowl of any cornstarch that gets stuck and mix it in with the rest of the mixture.

 Scrape the cooked Mix B into the blender (using a spatula so that you get as much of it as you can out of the bowl or pot) containing Mix A. Blend until the mixture is very white and frothy and emulsified,